baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 ### Create your first project

-DBT works with projects, containing your configuration, SQL models, and much more.
+dbt works with projects, containing your configuration, SQL models, and much more.

-Create your first one with `DBT init`:
+Create your first one with `dbt init`:

 ``` bash
 $ dbt init quick_workshop